pavelsavara/nMars/trunk/ReadMe.txt

   Console
 --------------------
 nMars.exe is commandline interface similar to pMars.exe, it is parser and engine.
+Is running under Mono.

   IDE
 --------------------
 Is extesible graphical framework with editor, compiler and debugger integrated.
+IDE could be ported for Mono but implementation of Winforms is poor in Mono now.

   Parser